Step 1: Request Service

 - The Mobile Device Management team provisions certificates to your mobile device for you, eliminating the need for you to export certificates.

 IS THERE INFORMATION REGARDING MOBILE DEVICE MANAGEMENT RELATED TO PKI CERTIFICATES?

-- For all iOS device browse to http://go.honeywell.com/Apple.
+- For all iOS devices browse to http://go.honeywell.com/Apple.

-- For Samsung Android device browse to http://go.honeywell.com/Samsung.
+- For Samsung Android devices browse to http://go.honeywell.com/Samsung.

-- For Windows Phone 8 device browse to http://go.honeywell.com/WP8.
+- For Windows Phone 8 devices browse to http://go.honeywell.com/WP8.

 WHY DOES THE MESSAGE “UNABLE TO LOCATE YOUR CERTIFICATE” APPEAR?

 This error message can occur while attempting to send or receive an encrypted email message.
 The message occurs because the PKI 2 HON Public Identity certificate on the device has not been provisioned and configured to your Microsoft Outlook email client on the device that received the error message.
 To resolve this issue: